Did you know many behavior changes in older dogs are the result of a medical condition?

 Peeing/Pooping in the House

-There are a lot of reasons why your dog is suddenly using your carpet as a toilet:
+There are a lot of reasons why your dog is suddenly using your carpet as a toilet, such as:

-- Dementia is causing your dog to forget his housetraining
+- Dementia is causing your dog to forget their housetraining

 - Illnesses that may cause increased thirst/peeing (kidneys, diabetes…)

-- Mobility issues making it harder for him to go out
+- Mobility issues making it harder for them to go out

-- Showing his dissatisfaction with changes in environment/schedule/new pets/people…
+- Showing dissatisfaction with changes in environment/schedule/new pets/people…

-- If it’s only when you’re out he may be showing signs of separation anxiety
+- If it’s only when you’re out, they may be showing signs of separation anxiety

-In the meantime, you may want to take him out for a quick pee break more often, introduce him to a crate, or block off an area for him to sleep at night and use pee pads.
+In the meantime, you may want to take them out for a quick pee break more often, introduce them to a crate, or block off a well-protected or easy-to-clean area for them to sleep at night.

 Aggression